Are Eggshells Good for Snake Plants?

-Are eggshells good for snake plant?
+Pulverized eggshells are good for snake plants.

-But, you must know how often your snake plant needs to be fertilized?
+But you must know how often your snake plant needs to be fertilized?

-Snake plant often grown indoors doesn’t require much fertilizer.
+Snake plant, often grown indoors, doesn’t require much fertilizer.
 One dose in a month will do the work.

 All your queries will be answered later in this article.

-Other bloggers claim that adding powdered eggshells will slowly release nutrients to the soil, which will enrich the plant growing medium with calcium.
+Other bloggers claim that adding powdered eggshells will slowly release nutrients to the soil, which will enrich the plant-growing medium with calcium.

-Don’t get confused we will crack this out now.
+Don’t get confused; we will crack this out now.

 Eggshell has 90 percent of calcium carbonate, which can help your plant get rid of calcium deficiency.
-But, calcium carbonate can’t be dissolved in water or alkaline.
+But calcium carbonate can’t be dissolved in water or alkaline.
 It is soluble in acidic solutions.

-Apart from this, eggshell has other nutrients like iron, zinc, phosphorus, potassium and organic matter.
+Apart from this, eggshell has other nutrients like iron, zinc, phosphorus, potassium, and organic matter.

 What’s my take?